visto9259/LmcAdmin/docs/docs/Upgrading/to-v2.md

 ### Default layout template name

-The default layout template has been changed from `layout/admin` to `layout/lmcadmin`.
+The default layout template has been changed from `layout/admin` to `layout/lmcadmin`

+The `index` action of the `AdminController` now returns a View Model with its template set to `'lmc-admin/admin/index'`.
+To use your customer view template, you need to add a View Manager template map entry for `'lmc-admin/admin/index'` that points to your custom view.

 ### Configuration key